 DIY Window Clings

-Use Mod Podge to make your own DIY window clings on a budget – these gel window clings are so easy, and a great kids' craft!
+Use Mod Podge to make your own DIY window stickers on a budget – these gel window clings are so easy, and a great kids' craft!
+There are two methods for making your clings.

 Prep Time5 minutes